top of page

 Metro Renewable Gas (MRG) is advancing a transformative waste-to-energy project that will turn today’s waste challenges into tomorrow’s clean energy opportunities.
 Designed with a modular, scalable approach, the facility will deliver lasting environmental and economic benefits while helping shape a more sustainable future.

-• Designed as a modular, containerized facility to allow faster construction.
+• Designed as a modular, containerized system, the facility enables efficient construction.

-• The Facility will convert ~600 tonnes of waste per day (wet) into 4,800 GJ/day of renewable natural gas (RNG) for potential offtakers, supporting Canada's low-carbon energy targets.
+• It will process approximately 600 tonnes of waste per day, converting it into 4,800 GJ/day of Renewable Natural Gas (RNG) — supporting Canada’s low-carbon energy goals.

-• The Facility will include a MRF” (Materials Recycling Facility) which will remove up to 100 tonnes per day of metal and glass before processing.
+• An integrated Materials Recycling Facility (MRF) will recover up to 100 tonnes per day of metal and glass prior to processing.

 The facility will combine advanced gasification and methanation processes to create renewable natural gas from a wide range of carbon-based materials.
 These proven technologies are efficient, scalable, and designed for long-term performance.